 A resident student is one who is a U.S. citizen or an eligible immigrant with visa classifications A, E, G, I, or K. To qualify as a resident, the student must:

-- Be financially independent from parents and have established residence in the state of Washington primarily for purposes other than education for a period of one (1) year immediately prior to commencement of the quarter for which they plan to register, or
+- Be financially independent from parents and have established residence in the state of Washington primarily for purposes other than education for a period of one (1) year immediately prior to commencement of the term for which they plan to register, or

-- Be a dependent student, with one or both parents maintaining a bona fide domicile in the state of Washington for at least one (1) year prior to the commencement of the quarter for which they plan to register.
+- Be a dependent student, with one or both parents maintaining a bona fide domicile in the state of Washington for at least one (1) year prior to the commencement of the term for which they plan to register.

 Residency in the state of Washington is evidenced not only by physical presence in